Yash456k/SocketIO-MERN-chatApp/README.md

    - Type your questions or prompts as you would in a normal chat.
    - The Gemini AI will respond, demonstrating its capabilities.

+> [!WARNING]
+> Due to the gemini model being powered by the free tier provided in the API, you may not get a response sometimes.
+This is because of the message quota being exhausted.

 ## Demo Screenshots